 It is not guaranteed that a dimension-reduced dataset will always perform better in XGBoost, but still it is worth trying to reduce the dimension while implementing machine learning algorithms on a dataset, as it not only removes the noise in the dataset, but also speeds up the training and testing process in those algorithms.

-Results:

-Discussion:

-Conclusion:
+Results

+Discussion

+Conclusion

 References Cited

-1. Yan, J. et al. Bow-tie signaling in c-di-GMP: Machine learning in a simple biochemical network.
+Yan, J. et al. Bow-tie signaling in c-di-GMP: Machine learning in a simple biochemical network.
 PLOS Comput.
 Biol.
+13, e1005677 (2017).

-13, e1005677 (2017).Two phenotypes: & antimicrobial sensitivity indices (Mei – should I make in a separate table)
+Table 1.Two phenotypes: Strains and their normalized c-di-GMP levels & antimicrobial sensitivity indices (Mei – should I make in a separate table)